-- 1. Make sure the CLI is in Configuration mode. - Navigate to interface " serial " {interface} " protocols " dnp " setdnp, where {interface} is the serial port. - 3.
+- 1. Make sure the CLI is in Configuration mode. - 2.
+Navigate to interface " serial " {interface} " protocols " dnp " setdnp, where {interface} is the serial port. - 3.
 Configure the following parameter(s) as required:

-Parameter Description address-learning { address-learning } The interface to learn the RTU address from. aging-timer { aging-timer } Default: 1000 The length of time a learned DNP device in the Device Address Table may go without any DNP communication before it is removed from the table. max-connection { max-connection } Default: 1 The maximum number of incoming DNP connections.
+Parameter Description address-learning { address-learning } Synopsis: A string 1 to 15 characters long The interface to learn the RTU address from. aging-timer { aging-timer } Synopsis: An integer between 60 and 10800 Default: 1000 The length of time a learned DNP device in the Device Address Table may go without any DNP communication before it is removed from the table. max-connection { max-connection } Synopsis: An integer between 1 and 32 Default: 1 The maximum number of incoming DNP connections.

-4. Add a Device Address table.
-For more information about adding Device Address tables, refer to Section 3.20.10.2, "Adding a Device Address Table".

-5. Type commit and press Enter to save the changes, or type revert and press Enter to abort.
+- 4. Add a Device Address table.
+For more information about adding Device Address tables, refer to Section 3.20.10.2, "Adding a Device Address Table". - 5.
+Type commit and press Enter to save the changes, or type revert and press Enter to abort.